How To Teach Charlotte Mason Australia Style

 A Full and Generous Feast For All

 “As educators, we cannot know exactly which ideas will catch hold of the mind of each child, and that is why our task is simply to spread a generous feast that will include something for everyone.”
 I love this quote by Karen Glass.
-Here at My Homeschool we often speak about the full and generous feast we can provide for our children, which is why you will find resources on art appreciation, books of living books, history resources, Shakespeare, Plutarch for the high schoolers, handicrafts, music appreciation, nature study, science, and much, much more.
+Here at My Homeschool we often speak about the full and generous feast we can provide for our children, which is why you will find resources on art appreciation, living books, history resources, Shakespeare, Plutarch for the high schoolers, handicrafts, music appreciation, nature study, science, and much, much more.
 Alongside this rich feast of subjects and big ideas, we also want children to be encouraged and nurtured in their faith because, as Karen notes, we cannot know which ideas will catch in their minds.

 Supporting Our Children’s Faith